Houtworm/minishell/Readme.md

 - is already implemented and used during init, it just can't be called from the shell yet
 #### .
 - should handle files properly
-#### exec
-- maybe easy to implement, it is just . but only runs programs and quits afterwards.

 ---
 ## Bugs